AM311/Cybersecurity_Report/home.md

 This laboratory overviews the steps that might be performed by an attacker in an organization running **Windows Active Directory** in order to **take control of a domain administrator account**.

-The scenario has these main characteristics:
+The attacked environment has these main characteristics:

  - An organization uses **Windows Active Directory**; all its computers are part of a **Domain**;
  - The domain mainly relies on two (physically and logically) different servers: